3 min read

 In some cases of severe injury, false cysts may need to be drained.
 Any time your pet’s inner tissues and structures are being exposed to air, liquid, or outside contaminants, an experienced veterinarian should be consulted.
 If a false cyst is not reducing in size, your vet may choose to create a small incision to drain the fluid and reduce pressure.
 In some cases, your vet may be able to instead use a small gauge needle to withdraw the fluid and cells from the area.
 Warm compresses and gentle massage should be applied, which will help the fluid reabsorb into surrounding tissues.

 Unlike their true cyst cousins, false cysts are relatively minor health concerns that should have no long-term impact on your dog’s well-being.
 Each case of an individual cyst should be monitored and analyzed by a qualified veterinarian if it is bothersome to your pet.
 Your vet may advise warm compresses or massage to help reduce swelling that occurs from injury or injection site reaction.
 In some cases, your vet may choose to drain the cyst with a minor surgical procedure.
 False cysts will not grow back or recur after the initial injury is healed and swelling is reduced.
-While false cysts may be worrisome for concerned pet owners, they typically pose no danger to the quality or length of life of household pets.
+While false cysts may be worrisome for concerned pet parents, they typically pose no danger to the quality or length of life of household pets.